DragonMinded/bemaniutils/README.md

 # License and Usage

-All of the code in this repository is released under public domain.
+All of the code in this repository is released under the public domain.
 No attribution or releasing of source code is required.
 No warranty of the code or functionality is implied.
 However, open source would not flourish without contributions from users the world across.
 Pull requests are therefore appreciated!
 Please note, however, that the code contained in this